syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 ## Format

-You can change the format of the data label, such as currency, decimal, percent etc. by using [`format`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~Format.html) property.
+You can change the format of the data label, such as currency, decimal, percent etc. By using [`format`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~Format.html) property.

 {% if page.publishingplatform == "aspnet-core" %}